Model Capabilities

 }

 For more details on Collections, see the Collections API documentation.
-For search tool parameters and options, see the Search Tools guide.
+For search tool parameters and options, see the Web Search and X Search guides.

 Handling Function Call Responses